 • Consult your physician or physical therapist to see if a knee walker will fit your condition.

-• Ascertain that your uninjured leg has the strength to propel the scooter while your full weight rests on it.
+• Determine that your uninjured leg has strength to propel the scooter with your full weight on it.

 Prior to Using the Steerable Knee Walker: